moritzsalla/cci-physcomp-final/week-4/README.md

 ![Image](image-2.jpg)

 I will create small globe torches in similar fashion.
-These are the molds I have ordered:
+These are the molds I have ordered.
+Their internals will be simple—an array of LEDs connected to the arduino by distance.
+This'll allow programming light sequences, fading, and potential interaction.

 ![Image](image-1.jpg)